MicrosoftDocs/customer-insights/ci-docs/audience-insights/predict-product-recommendation.md

 ## Prerequisites

 - At least [Contributor permissions](permissions.md) in Customer Insights.

 - Business knowledge to understand different types of products for your business and how your customers interact with them.
 We support recommending products that have been previously purchased by your customers or recommendations for new products.

 - Data about transactions, purchases, and their history:
     - Transaction identifiers to distinguish purchases or transactions.
     - Customer identifiers to map transactions to your customers.
     - Transaction event dates that specify dates the transaction occurred on.
     - Product ID information for the transaction.
-    - (Optional) A Product catalog data entity to use a product filter.
+    - (Optional) A product catalog data entity to use a product filter.
     - (Optional) If a transaction is a return or not.
     - The semantic data schema requires the following information:
         - **Transaction ID:** A unique identifier of a purchase or transaction.
         - **Transaction date:** The date of the purchase or transaction.
         - **Value of the transaction:** The numerical value of the purchase or transaction.
         - **Unique product ID:** The ID of the product or service purchased if your data is at a line item level.
-        - (Optional) **Purchase or return:** A true/false field where true identifies that a transaction was a return.
+        - (Optional) **Purchase or return:** A boolean field where the value *true* identifies that a transaction was a return.
 If the Purchase or Return data is not provided the model and the **Value of the transaction** is negative, we will also use this information to infer a return.
-    - **Suggested data characteristics:**
+- Suggested data characteristics:
-        - <u>Sufficient history length</u>: At least 1 year of Transactional data, but preferably 2-3 years  of Transactional data so that some seasonality is captured in the data.
+    - Sufficient historical data: At least one year of transactional data, preferably two to three years to include some seasonality.
-        - <u>Multiple purchases per customer ID</u>: At least 3 transactions per Customer ID
+    - Multiple purchases per customer: Three or more transactions per Customer ID
-        - <u>Minimum data requirement</u>: At least 100 customers in the data (the model will fail with less than 100 customers), but preferably more than 10,000 customers.
+    - Number of customers: At least 100 customers, preferably more than 10,000 customers.
+The model will fail with fewer than 100 customers.

-        - Notes:
+> [!NOTE]
-          - Only one transaction history entity can be configured at this time.
-Multiple purchase entities can be unioned in PowerQuery before ingestion.
+> - The model requires the transaction history of your customers.
+The definition of a transaction is quite flexible.
+Any data that describes a user-product interaction can work as an input.
+For example, purchasing a product, taking a class, or attending an event.
-          - If Order and Order-details entities are different, they should be joined before using in the model.
-The model cannot work with just Order ID or Receipt ID in the entity.
+> - Only one transaction history entity can be configured currently.
+If there are multiple purchase entities, union them in Power Query before data ingestion.
-          - The model requires the transaction history of your customers.
-The definition of transaction is quite flexible – any user-product interaction data can work as an input.
-For example, purchasing a product, taking a class, attending an event, etc.
+> - If order and order details are different entities, join them before using in the model.
+The model doesn't work with only an order ID or receipt ID in an entity.

 ## Create a product recommendation prediction